Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Methods for computing the phase diagram in the presence of mixing

 generating a kinetic term in the quantum effective action, where we defined the bosonic wave-function renormalization

 as the coefficient of the kinetic term generated by the fermion loop.
-Thus, one can perform a classification similar to the one just described by finding the roots of \cref{eq:invprop_approx}.
+Thus, one can perform an analysis similar to the case of bosonic theories described by finding the roots of \cref{eq:invprop_approx}.
 It is important to note that $Z_{\dbf_{j}}$ can have a small\footnote{By small, it is meant that the imaginary part is typically at least two orders of magnitude smaller than the real part.}, but non-vanishing imaginary part.
 As one can see from \cref{eq:invprop_approx}, both $\Gamma^{(2)}_{\dbf_{j}}(0)$ and $Z_{\dbf_{j}}$ being real-valued leads to purely imaginary propagator poles such that one obtains the usual exponential decay of $G_{\dbf_{j}}$.
 However, a non-vanishing real part of the obtained roots yields the above described oscillatory behavior of the propagator.

 The analysis of the momentum-dependent Hessian $H(q)$ is, however, more elaborate.
-In \cref{sec:results} we will obtain the existence of regimes with complex-conjugate bosonic two-point functions $\Gamma^{(2)}_{\dbf_j}(q)$ at both $q = 0$ and $q\neq 0$, but also regimes in the $\left(\mu,T\right)$ phase diagram of the \gls{ff} model \eqref{eq:bos_action}, where $\Gamma^{(2)}_{\dbf_j}(q=0) \in \mathbb{R}$ but $\Gamma^{(2)}_{\dbf_j}(q\neq 0) \in \mathbb{C}$.
+In \cref{sec:results} we will obtain the existence of regimes with complex-conjugate bosonic two-point vertex functions $\Gamma^{(2)}_{\dbf_j}(q)$ at both $q = 0$ and $q\neq 0$, but also regimes in the $\left(\mu,T\right)$ phase diagram of the \gls{ff} model \eqref{eq:bos_action}, where $\Gamma^{(2)}_{\dbf_j}(q=0) \in \mathbb{R}$ but $\Gamma^{(2)}_{\dbf_j}(q\neq 0) \in \mathbb{C}$.
 To our knowledge, the interpretation of $H(q)$ developing complex-conjugate eigenvalue pairs at $q \neq 0 $ while the eigenvalues at $q=0$ are real-valued is unclear.
-Especially, the low-momentum expansion of the two-point function is not meaningful at non-vanishing momenta as one computes the Hessian by expanding about the homogeneous field values $\left(\sigma, \omega_\nu\right) = \left(\minHs,\, \minHw \delta_{\nu, 3}\right)$.
-Statements with respect to the existence of an \glspl{ip} can, however, be made as discussed above, as long as the bosonic two-point functions are real-valued.
+Especially, the low-momentum expansion of the two-point correlation function is not meaningful at non-vanishing momenta as one computes the Hessian by expanding about the homogeneous field values $\left(\sigma, \omega_\nu\right) = \left(\minHs,\, \minHw \delta_{\nu, 3}\right)$.
+Statements with respect to the existence of an \glspl{ip} can, however, be made as discussed above, as long as the bosonic two-point vertex functions are real-valued.